-Employees who return to the workplace, even if just to make a quick visit to pick something up from an office, must conduct symptom and risk factor monitoring every day before reporting to work and receive clearance from the University prior to work with the Daily Symptom Screener.
+In addition to the mandatory testing requirement, employees who return to the workplace, even if just to make a quick visit to pick something up from an office, must conduct symptom and risk factor monitoring every day before reporting to work and receive clearance from the University prior to work with the Daily Symptom Screener.
 Employees must be cleared by the Daily Symptom Screener to be eligible to report to work.
-Any employee who does not have access to the online Daily Symptom Screener should consult their supervisor for alternate screening and workplace eligibility processes.
+Any employee who does not have access to the online

+Daily Symptom Screener should consult their supervisor for alternate screening and workplace eligibility processes.